Keke921/Keke921.github.io/_pages/about.md

   - /about.html
 ---

-I'm now an Associate Research in [Visual Computing Research Center (VCC)](https://vcc.tech/index.html) (headed by [Prof. Hui Huang](https://vcc.tech/~huihuang/home)) at the College of Computer Science & Software Engineering, Shenzhen University.
+I'm now an Associate researcher in [Visual Computing Research Center (VCC)](https://vcc.tech/index.html) (headed by [Prof. Hui Huang](https://vcc.tech/~huihuang/home)) at the College of Computer Science & Software Engineering, Shenzhen University.
-I received my PhD degree on computer science from Hong Kong Baptist University in 2022 supervised by [Prof. Yiu-ming Cheung](http://www.comp.hkbu.edu.hk/~ymc/), received my master degree on signal and information processing from Xidian University in 2018, supervised by Prof. LI Ming, and received my bachelor degree on communication engineering from [Hanhong College](http://hanhong.swu.edu.cn/index.htm) (The Department for Innovative Talents Training), Southwest University in 2015.
+I received my PhD degree in computer science from Hong Kong Baptist University in 2022 supervised by [Prof. Yiu-ming Cheung](http://www.comp.hkbu.edu.hk/~ymc/), received my master degree in signal and information processing from Xidian University in 2018, supervised by Prof. LI Ming, and received my bachelor degree in communication engineering from [Hanhong College](http://hanhong.swu.edu.cn/index.htm) (The Department for Innovative Talents Training), Southwest University in 2015.
-My research direction is optimization analysis of deep learning in practical application, including long-tail learning, continual learning, semi-supervised learning and multimodal Learing.
+My research direction is optimization analysis of deep learning in practical application, including long-tail learning, continual learning, noisy lable learning, and multimodal Learning.

 For postgraduate students, please check [硕士招生简章](https://keke921.github.io//postgraduate/).

-<span style="color:red">**There is a few postgraduate quotas in Fall 2025.
-If you are interested in Long tail learning and want to have fun with research, plearse contact me. **</span>
+<span style="color:red">**There are a few postgraduate quotas in Fall 2025.
+If you are interested in Long tail learning and want to have fun with research, please contact me. **</span>

 ## Recent News